The Jungle Book (1994 film): Animals

 For the principal animal actors, a male black bear named Casey was chosen to play a role of Baloo, a male panther named Shadow was chosen to play Bagheera, a purebred female wolf named Shannon was chosen to play Grey Brother, a male tiger named Bombay was chosen to play Shere Khan, and a male orangutan named Lowell was chosen to play King Louie.
 Lowell was the only animal to play his character all the way through and, according to Sommers, was the easiest and most entertaining animal to work with.
 Sommers did not want the animal characters to speak like in the animated film and had them perform with the actors and exhibit natural behavior as much as possible.
 In total, 52 animals including tigers, leopards, bears, wolves, elephants, bulls, monkeys, and horses appear in the film.
+To film Shere Khan roaring at Mowgli, the tiger was filmed yawning on the set while the roaring sound was prerecorded and dubbed over the yawning in post-production.

 Filming

 Filming in Jodhpur in India took eight weeks and included scenes with rhesus macaques and Asian elephants.
-Indoor scenes like the lost treasure city set were shot on sound stages in Bombay.
+Indoor scenes like the lost treasure city set were shot on sound stages at the iconic Mehboob Studios in Bombay.
 The jungles in India did not have the exact rainforest look envisioned by the filmmakers, so the jungle scenes were mostly shot in Fripp Island, South Carolina (scenes featuring Bagheera and Shere Khan) as well as Ozone Falls State Natural Area and Fall Creek Falls State Park in Tennessee (scenes featuring Baloo and the wolf pack).
 Scenes featuring Lowell were shot in a Los Angeles studio against a blue screen due to the production not being able to bring him to India.
 One of the Asian elephants in the production was named Shirley, and she lived at Wild Adventures Theme Park in Valdosta, Georgia.